Jo Schroeder (reg. MBACP, DPhil)

 Supervision & training

-Are you looking to enhance the quality and creativity of your work?
-Looking for a supervisor who could both support you in your practice and invite you to consider where you might develop?
 As an integrative supervisor I do not believe there is a ‘right’ way of working which means I welcome working with therapists of different modalities and will invite you to own your practice which will differ from mine. .View supervision profile